atlarge-research/quantifying-api-design/README.md

 ## License

-OpenDC is distributed under the MIT license.
+This work is distributed under the MIT license.
 See [LICENSE.txt](/LICENSE.txt).